 Riding: No riding.

-You will then descend to the Aobamba River through bamboo forests, orchards and coffee plantations, a descent of between two and three hours.
-Aguas Calientes, the town of Machu Picchu, is a short train ride away and you will check into your hotel for dinner and a well-earned rest.
+After lunch you begin your final descent to the Aobamba River through bamboo forests, orchards and coffee plantations, a descent of between two and three hours.
+Aguas Calientes, the town of Machu Picchu, is a 1 hour scenic train ride away and you will check into your hotel for dinner and a well-earned rest.

 The whole group spends the night in Aguas Calientes.